-Speed-density and specific flow-density results are presented in Figure 30 and Figure 31.
-The data is presented over time intervals when "steady-state" conditions have been reached.
-The calculated points for the in front measurements tend to either lie at low densities (0.0 to 0.5 pers/m) or at

-As previously mentioned, the specified speed-density profile was based on the unidirectional flow experiments.
-As can be seen, the behind data (and most of the in front data) lie on the specified curve.

-Figure 30.
-Speed-Density results with measured speed-density input and uniform velocity distribution $1.55 \pm 0.18$ m/s.
+T-Junction: Specific Flow vs. Density Calculation, in front, left 2.5 Calculation, in front, right Calculation behind Experiment: in front, left Experiment: in front, right Experiment: behind Specific Flow (pers) 1.5 1.0 0.5 0.0 1.0 2.0 Density $(\frac{pers}{m^2})$ Figure 30.
+Speed-Density results with measured speed-density input and uniform velocity distribution 1.55 \pm 0.18 m/s.
 Figure 31.
-Specific Flow-Density results with measured speed-density input and uniform velocity distribution $1.55 \pm 0.18$ m/s.

-The Pathfinder calculations replicate the input speed-density curve.
+Specific Flow-Density results with measured speed-density input and uniform velocity distribution 1.55 \pm 0.18 m/s.
+2.3.4.
+Analysis The Pathfinder calculations replicate the input speed-density curve.
 For the experiments, the measured "behind" data was similar to the unidirectional experimental data.
 However, the "in front" data had lower speeds for a given density.
 The Pathfinder results show the same effect.
 This is likely due to merging and turning behavior as the streams merge.
 In general, the Pathfinder results match the experimental data satisfactorily.
 It is important to remember that we used a speed-density relationship based on unidirectional data.
 We did not modify the curve to better match the experimental results, so Pathfinder captures the measured differences between the "behind" data and the "in front" data.
 2.4.
-Fundamental Diagram Customization for Stairs and Ramps

-Pathfinder allows the user to define customized fundamental diagrams for movement up and down stairs and ramps.
+Fundamental Diagram Customization for Stairs and Ramps 2.4.1.
+Background Pathfinder allows the user to define customized fundamental diagrams for movement up and down stairs and ramps.
 These are defined in the profiles, so now it is possible for each profile to have five fundamental diagrams (level, stairs up, stairs down, ramp up, ramp down) with different nominal speeds for each case (including the possibility of different distributions).
 While potentially complex, this give required flexibility to meet evacuation calculation standards required in some jurisdictions.
 In this verification example, we will use one profile and define five different fundamental diagrams.
 The fundamental diagrams will correspond to the Russian evacuation code mobility profiles (M1-M4), shown in Figure 32.

-In the Russian standards there are 4 types of person:

-M1 - healthy person M2 - older person or blind person or other disabled person M3 - person with crutches M4 - person in wheelchair

-Speed depends of occupants' density:
+In the Russian standards there are 4 types of person: M1 - healthy person M2 - older person or blind person or other disabled person M3 - person with crutches M4 - person in wheelchair Speed depends of occupants' density:

+$$D < D_0$$

+, $V_D = V_0$

+$$D > D_0$$

-$$D < D_0, V_D = V_0$$ $$D > D_0, V_D = V_0 \left(1 - a \ln\left(\frac{D}{D_0}\right)\right)$$
+, $V_D = V_0 \left(1 - a \ln\left(\frac{D}{D_0}\right)\right)$

 Where:

-$V_D$ is person speed.
+V_D is person speed.

-$V_0$ is maximum velocity.
-People go with $V_0$ if nobody has influence on them.
-D is occupant density (m/m) or fraction of occupied area.

-$$D = \frac{Nf}{S}$$
+V_0 is maximum velocity.
+People go with V_0 if nobody has influence on them.
+D is occupant density (m2/m2) or fraction of occupied area. $$D = \frac{Nf}{S}$$ Where:

-Where: